JvanKatwijk/eti-stuff/eti-cmdline/README.md

 If `-DRPI_DEFINED' is added and building takes place on an RPI, an attempt is made to use neon insrtructions (problems with the toolchain though)

-If `-D__PROCESSORS__=DD' is added, where DD is a positive number, then the translation of the contents on subchannels will be in DD separate threads (one thread will handle one subchannel contents)

 The resulting program is named `eti-cmdline-XXX`, for XXX see above.